ngonzalvez/noi/README.md

 }
 ```

-That's it, we're done defining our first noit template.
+That's it, we're done defining our first noi template.

 Now if you run `noi ls` you should see:
 ```bash